NottsCSS/Coding-with-p5.js-Workshop/README.md

 ## Acknowledgement

 This is a workshop done by the Computer Science Society(CSS) 19/20.
-Thank you to all the committee that contributed to this workshop in various ways.
+My sincere thanks to all the committee that had contributed to this workshop in various ways.

 ## Introduction to the Web